 - the Tōkaidō Shinkansen, which is the busiest route, running from Tōkyō to Osaka (JR Shin-Osaka Sta.) via Nagoya and Kyoto, operated by JR Central.

 - the Sanyō Shinkansen, running between Shin-Osaka and Hakata (JR Hakatacity in Fukuoka), operated by JR West.

-- the Tōhoku Shinkansen, connecting Tokyo with Aomori (JR Shin-Aomori Sta.) via Sendai, making it the longest shinkansen line at 674km; it will be extended to Hakodate in Hokkaidō through the Seikan Tunnel by 2015.
+- the Tōhoku Shinkansen, connecting Tokyo with Aomori (JR Shin-Aomori Sta.) via Sendai, making it the longest shinkansen line at 674km; it was extended to Hakodate in Hokkaidō through the Seikan Tunnel in March 2016.

 - the Akita Shinkansen is run by JR East and links Tōkyō to Akita, using the Tōhoku Shinkansen tracks to Morioka.

 - the Yamagata Shinkansen connects Fukushima with Shinjō in Yamagata Prefecture and is also run by JR East.

 - the Jōetsu Shinkansen heads north from Tōkyō and travels through tunnels to Niigata along the Sea of Japan, run by JR East.

 - the Hokuriku Shinkansen operated by JR East and JR West between Takasaki in Gunma Prefecture and Kanazawa (used to be called Nagano Shinkansen)